OUR TOWN: Program Description

 - Performances: Presentations of a live art work (e.g., music, theater, dance, media).

 - Public art: A work of art that is conceived for a particular place or community, with the intention of being broadly accessible, and often involving community members in the process of developing, selecting, or executing the work.
+Temporary public art may be included.
+These are works that are meant for display over a finite period of time using easily-removed materials, and are often used to prototype an idea, product, or process.

-- Creative asset mapping: The process of identifying the people, places, physical infrastructure, institutions, and customs that hold meaningful aesthetics, historical, and/or economic value that make a place unique.
+- Creative asset mapping: The process of identifying the people, places, physical infrastructure, institutions, and customs that hold meaningful aesthetics, historical, social and/or economic value that make a place unique.

 - Public art planning: The process of developing community-wide strategies and/or policies that guide and support commissioning, installing, and maintaining works of public art and/or temporary public art.